One blue porcelain wheel Masao Tagai

 Width: 12cm x 12cm Height: 14.6cm

-This small vase is covered in a clear blue glaze reminiscent of the pale sky after rain.
-With a plump body and three gently sloping tiers, its "tiered gourd-shaped" silhouette combines elegance with elegance, and will blend right into a tokonoma alcove or even a modern living room.
-Tiny ice cracks and crazes lurk beneath the mirror-like surface of the glaze, and when the light hits them, they cast a faint shadow, adding a three-dimensional effect.
-A thin layer of glaze is left on the rim, revealing a grey-silvered iron rim that sharply tightens up the pale blue world.
+This small vase is clad in a clear blue glaze reminiscent of the pale sky after rain.
+Its "tiered gourd-shaped" silhouette, with a plump body and three gently sloping steps on top, combines elegance with refinement, blending seamlessly into any alcove or modern living room.
+Tiny ice cracks and crazes lurk beneath the mirror-like glaze, creating a soft shadow when exposed to light, adding a three-dimensional effect.
+A thin layer of glaze is left uncovered on the rim, revealing a silver-gray iron rim that sharply tightens the pale blue world.

 Glaze Design

-The iron powder is suppressed, and after firing at a high temperature, the "reduction drop" process is used, which switches to a lightly oxidized atmosphere at the end of the firing.
-This brings out a clear blue color without any reddish tinge.
+The iron powder is suppressed, and after firing at a high temperature under reduction, the atmosphere is lightly switched to oxidation at the end of the firing process, resulting in a clear blue color with no reddish tint.

-Control of Micro-Cracks <br data-start="717" data-end="720">By roughly matching the expansion coefficients of the clay and glaze layers and gently adjusting the cooling rate, we create micro-crazing that is difficult to see with the naked eye.
+By matching the expansion coefficient of the clay and the glaze layer and adjusting the cooling rate slowly, we create fine crazes that are difficult to see with the naked eye.
 Over many years of use, the flower water gradually seeps in, creating a hazy landscape.

-Mirror Finish <br data-start="827" data-end="830">After firing, the piece is heated again at a low temperature to slightly remelt the surface of the glaze and enhance the luster.
-As a result, the surrounding light and hangings are softly reflected, functioning as a "mirror that holds the scenery in it."
+After firing, a low-temperature reduction fire is performed to slightly remelt the surface of the glaze and enhance the luster.
+As a result, the surrounding light and hanging scrolls are softly reflected, functioning as a "mirror that contains the scenery."

-Gourd shapes have been loved since ancient times as auspicious designs symbolizing "good health" and "good fortune," and have often appeared in floor decorations in the tea ceremony since the Rikyu and Enshu periods.
-On the other hand, designs with varying levels are an extension of the playfulness seen in early modern Kyoto ware, and can be seen as an attempt to breathe movement into the tranquil material of celadon.
-Masao Tagai combines the "free space of wabi" favored in Japanese tea ceremony with "auspicious shapes" based on the clear blue color that originated in the Song Dynasty Longquan kilns, adding a light arrangement that shines in modern life.
+Gourd shapes have long been cherished as auspicious designs symbolizing good health and good fortune, and have frequently appeared in tea ceremony alcove decorations since the time of Rikyu and Enshu.
+Meanwhile, the stepped design is an extension of the playful spirit seen in early modern Kyoto ware, and can be seen as an attempt to breathe movement into the tranquil material of celadon.
+Using a clear blue base with its origins in the Longquan kilns of the Song dynasty, Tagai Masao combines the "emptiness of wabi" favored in the Japanese tea ceremony with "auspicious shapes," adding a light arrangement that shines in modern life.

-Rings of light reflected on the steps <br data-start="1426" data-end="1429">When you shine a lantern or spotlight on it, bands of light appear on each step, creating richly varying shades of blue.
+Rings of light reflected on the steps <br data-end="1429" data-start="1426">When lit by a lantern or spotlight, bands of light appear on each step, creating a rich variety of shades of blue.

-Contrast between the iron rim and the base <br data-start="1553" data-end="1556">The black of the rim and foot contrasts nicely with the pale blue, adding a sophistication reminiscent of classical official kilns.
+Contrast between the iron rim and the base <br data-end="1556" data-start="1553">The black of the rim and foot contrasts nicely with the pale blue, adding a sophisticated touch reminiscent of classical official kilns.

-"Seido Ichirin" is a vessel of "tranquility and gentleness" that combines auspicious gourd design and clear celadon glaze.
-Simply inserting a single flower brings fresh air to the space, and over time the minute crazing will take on a haze, and a story will grow along with the vessel.
-We hope you will use it for a long time and layer your own seasonal scenery on this celadon.
+"Seipin Ichirin" is a vessel of "tranquility and softness" that combines the auspicious gourd design with the clear celadon glaze.
+Simply inserting a single flower brings a breath of freshness to the space, and over time the subtle crazing will take on a hazy sheen, and a story will grow alongside the vessel.
+We hope you will enjoy using this celadon for many years to come, and layer your own seasonal scenery on it.

 Share